Western Gas gearing up to drill Australian well as environment plan gets regulator’s approval

 Sasanof-1 will be a vertical well and drilled to a total depth of approximately 2,500 metres in 1,070 metres of water, providing a low cost, high impact exploration well in a known and proven hydrocarbon province.

-Western Gas confirmed that drilling activities are scheduled to start in March/April 2022 using the MS-1 rig, following its relocation from nearby activities on the North West Shelf.
-The company further added that drilling costs are still estimated at $20-25 million as previously stated.
+Western Gas confirms that drilling activities are scheduled to start in March/April 2022 using the MS-1 rig, following its relocation from nearby activities on the North West Shelf.
+The company further adds that drilling costs are still estimated at $20-25 million as previously stated.

 It is worth noting that Sasanof-1 will be Western Gas’ first well drilled from its exploration portfolio surrounding the existing Equus gas project that contains a discovered resource of 2 Tcf and 42 MMbbl.
 According to the company, the Equus gas project has a historic exploration drilling success rate of 88 per cent with 15 discoveries from 17 wells.